thefilancabinet/thefilancabinet.github.io/_posts/2023-03-12-8-john-halstead.markdown

 ---

 In this episode I chat with John Halstead about whether climate change will kill us all.
 He thinks it won't.
 Topics we talk about include:
-- How did the effective altrism community come to have someone dedicated to the question of whether climate change will kill us all?
+- How did the effective altruism community come to have someone dedicated to the question of whether climate change will kill us all?
 - How bad will climate change likely be?
 - How is the role of carbon dioxide in the atmosphere different from that of other greenhouse gasses?
 - How big a volcano would have to go off to warm up the world by 10 degrees Celsius?